cocos/cocos-docs/en/cocos-service/agora.md

   ![](agora/agora-sample.jpg)

-  **Note**: If you find that the Sample project is successfully initialized during debugging in the browser, but there is no callback when you click **Join Channel**, please confirm whether you have enabled the Agora Voice service in the **Cocos Service** panel.
+  **Note**: If you find that the Sample project is successfully initialized during debugging in the browser, but there is no callback when you click **Join Channel**, please confirm whether you have enabled the Agora RTC service in the **Cocos Service** panel.

 ## Developer Guide